 There was less sauce at the end than I anticipated, so next time I’ll probably add another 1/4 cup of stock.
-I served this with quinoa and roasted carrots and cauliflower.
+I served this with quinoa and roasted carrots with allspice and cauliflower.

 Six thighs (bone in/skin on) would easily serve 4 people and leave some leftovers, which were just as good the next day.
 I sliced the lemons more thinly than 1/4 inch—closer to 1/8 inch—and ate them and they were great.
 I used homemade stock and will add more next time and I will add an extra 1 T of olive oil to make this mixture more saucy.

 Eat the lemons, they’re great!
 Squeeze the garlic all over the top.
 The toasted almonds are a great final touch.
 The roasted onions were luscious.
 This dish has a wonderful melding of different flavors in every bite.